 Course acquaints students with the identification and culturing techniques of pathogenic bacteria, fungi, and viruses in domestic species.
 Antibiotic sensitivity and control of infectious agents will also be addressed.
 Students will also become familiar with the biology and identification of internal and external parasites of domestic animals.
 Emphasis is placed on routine diagnostic tests as well as clinical manifestations of parasitism and preventative measures.
 Prerequisite: VETT 120 passed with C or better.
-4 Cr Hrs

-VETT 199 Available: fall, spring, summer 1-5 Cr Hrs Special Topics
+VETT 199 Available: 1-5 Cr Hrs